News Stories

 Getting your Trinity Audio player ready...

-The final issues of America’s longest-running coin will be up for sale by year’s end, according to some sources.
+The final issues of America’s longest-running coin will be up for sale by year’s end.
 The U.S. Mint stopped producing cents months ago, but on November 12, U.S. Treasurer Brandon Beach visited the Philadelphia Mint to strike the last five circulating cents for an end-of-series auction.
-Each coin bears a special omega privy mark.
+Each coin bears a special omega privy mark below LIBERTY.
 As the last letter of the Greek alphabet, omega symbolizes the end of the beloved denomination’s 232-year run.

 Going Out with a Bang